-If you haven't visited one lately, you may have an outdated view of Wisconsin's Technical Colleges.
-Once you visit a technical college, chances are you'll be impressed by what you see.
-The classes are challenging and reflect the skills and knowledge needed to be successful in the workforce.
+If you haven't been on a technical college campus recently, chances are your view of a Wisconsin's technical college is out of date.
+We strongly encourage you to visit; stop in or make an appointment to get a tour.
+Chances are, you'll be impressed by what you see.
+The classes are challenging, offer hands-on learning and provide the skills and knowledge you will need to be successful in the workforce.
 The small class sizes encourage interaction between classmates and instructor.
-Instructors really get to know the students, and because instructors are experts in their fields with industry connections, students can be confident they are learning from the best.
-Also on campus, the classroom technology is the very latest, and is based on the workplace needs of employers.
+Students can ask questions and actively participate in the class.
+Instructors really get to know the students, and because instructors are experts in their fields with industry connections, students know they are learning from the best.
+The technology in the classroom is the latest and approved by area employers.
 The staff and faculty are extremely dedicated to student success.
 Make an appointment to visit a campus today, and see the many ways a technical college might just surprise you.

 MYTH: Technical college is for people who can't get into "real" college.